Zylann/SML/README.md

 SML
 =====

+Simple Markup Language (sorry I'm lazy)

-SML is a home-made text format designed for easy human read/write.
+SML is a home-made text format designed for easy human read/write of data files.
-It's a superset of JSON (inspired by QML) with a few handy features:
+It's a superset of JSON, inspired by QML, with a few handy features:

 - Quotes are optional
 - Commas after values are optional
-- Values can be explicitely typed
+- Values can be explicitely typed by prepending their name
 - '(' and ')' are alternate characters for '[' and ']'
 - C-style comments
 - Optional #format header to identify the contents of a file

-The format is not aimed at replacing JSON, but just to give a nicer syntax to write by hand.
-And also because it was fun to write a parser.
+The format is neither aimed at replacing JSON nor being more efficient, but just to give a nicer syntax to write by hand, a way to easily embed types, and also because it was fun to write a parser.

 Example
 -------